 Libby Newman received her B.A. from The Evergreen State College and completed her Ph.D. in political theory at The New School for Social Research in 2009.
-Libby's research interests include children's rights, education, and the challenges associated with establishing legitimacy in diverse liberal democracies.
-Her book, "Liberalism in practice: The psychology and pedagogy of public reason," will be published by The MIT Press in 2015.
-In it, she asks how students can be educated to become effective participants in democratic discourse, while also considering what kind of civic education is appropriate in a diverse polity.
-Her next project considers whether the Fourteenth Amendment requires a minimally decent civic education in public schools, and, if it does, how this affects funding schemes for public education.
+Libby's research interests include liberal theories of rights, children's rights, education, naturalized ethics and the challenges associated with establishing legitimacy in diverse liberal democracies.
+Her forthcoming book "Liberalism in practice: The psychology and pedagogy of public reason" (spring 2015) asks how students can be educated to become effective participants in democratic discourse, while also considering what kind of civic education is appropriate in a diverse polity.
+Her next project considers the form and epistemic status of rights, asking whether there is a “right to know your rights,” while also considering the practical implications of this question in the context of American politics.

 Social Studies 10a (Fall)